moisespr/saloodo/README.md

 I set up a running API at http://www.moisesrosa.com/

-You can test it with:
+You can test the API using:
+`curl -H "X-AUTH-TOKEN: ADMIN_TOKEN" http://www.moisesrosa.com/customers`

 #### Tests